SandervanDeurzenStudent/S4-SmartMobile/README.md

 # S4-SmartMobile
-My Portofolio of Semester4: Smart Mobile
+My Portofolio of Semester4: Smart Mobile.

 Links to my projects of this semester: